supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Registers and Status Flags in CPU.md

 ### Accumulator AC

 Accumulator AC register is associated to ALU.
 AC is connected to memory via MBR.
-AC stores the data that is being worked on by ALU i.e. the result of computation of ALU, or one of the operands of the ALU.
+AC stores the data that is being worked on by ALU i.e. the result of computation of ALU, and sometimes one of the operands of the ALU.

 ### Flag Register

 Flag register is also associated to ALU.
 Status register sets flags to the result computed by ALU for the control unit.

-ALU does not anything about the data (signed, unsigned, positive, negative, binary or BCD) it is operating, it simply performs the operations as per the instruction and updates the [[#Status Flags|flags]].
+ALU does not anything about the data *(signed, unsigned, positive, negative, binary or BCD)* it is operating, it simply performs the operations as per the instruction and updates the [[#Status Flags|flags]].
 It is upto the control unit CU to interpret the results of ALU with the help of flag register.

 Flag register is also called as,
 1. Status Register SR